Porim/AllSmart/README.md

 [allSmart](https://www.allsmart.uk) is a demo project that believes
 > **everybody** is **smart** with the right education

-[allSmart](https://www.allsmart.uk) is made for parents to create learning experience specifically for their child and to have full control over entertaining learning experience through educational games.
+[allSmart](https://www.allsmart.uk) enables parents to create learning experience specifically tailored to their children and allows full parental control over gamefied learning.
+Current features include:

+* Creating an account
+* Creating multiple profiles for children
+* Filtering, adding and deleting games which given child is allowed to play
+* Access to child mode - page where children can play games without having access to other parts of the web app
+* One fully working game

 ## Currently in progress